orgatalk/lanpartydb-lib-python/README.md

-# Python library for the OrgaTalk LANparty Database
+# Python library for the OrgaTalk LAN Party Database

 ## Installation